Moisturizers: Options for softer skin

 - Don't necessarily buy the most expensive brand.
 Just because a moisturizer is expensive doesn't mean it's more effective than a less expensive product.
 Many ingredients added to these more expensive brands are of questionable value and may include fragrances, dyes or other ingredients that do not help moisturize and protect the skin.

-- Use heavy creams appropriately.
-Don't use any heavy creams on your face unless you have excessive dryness.
-You can use heavy, oil-based creams on your legs, hands and feet because those areas tend to be drier.
+- Use heavy creams and oils appropriately.
+Don't use heavy creams on your face unless you have excessive dryness.
+You can use baby oil or heavier lotions on your legs, hands and feet because those areas tend to be drier.